 Finish machining recommendations:

-- In order to improve the surface quality, sometimes it is necessary to use cutting fluid or preferably oil mist lubrication/minimum lubrication.
-There are fewer hot cracking problems during finishing because the heat generated in the cutting area is lower.
+In order to enhance the surface quality of a material, it is often essential to use cutting fluid or oil mist lubrication/minimum lubrication.
+This technique results in fewer hot cracking problems during finishing as the heat generated in the cutting area is lower.

-- If the feed fz is too low, the cutting edge may cut in the deformation hardened zone and cause more serious wear of the insert.
+It should be noted that if the feed fz is too low, the cutting edge might cut through the deformation-hardened zone, leading to more severe wear of the insert.

 03 Cast iron milling